 Various artists

 During this time of transformation, Victoria’s flowering gardens serve as a beautiful reminder of the metamorphosis that occurs with time.
 For this exhibit, BaxterCannon Photo Gallery invited the public to submit images around the theme, “City of Gardens.”
 Thirteen images were selected and exhibited during the 2021 Fernwood Art Stroll.
+View some of the entries here.

 Works by: Cecile Brisebois Guillemot, Dylan Carter, Kimberly Wilson, Leanne Gummersbach, Marty Borsboom, Mary McArthur, Matt Somerville, and Tori Jones.